 Of great concern to consumers is that this type of criminal activity can put their health and safety at risk.
-For example, consumers are at risk when stolen consumable products, such as over-the-counter medications and infant formula are put up for resale.
-Pilfered products may not be kept under ideal or required storage conditions which threatens the product's integrity.
+For example, consumers are at risk when stolen consumable products, such as over-the-counter medications and infant formula, are put up for resale.
+Pilfered products may not be kept under ideal or required storage conditions, which threatens product integrity.
 And these organized criminal enterprises will re-package and re-label stolen products to falsely extend the product's expiration date or disguise the fact that the merchandise has been stolen.
-There have been numerous cases involving the theft of infant formula which was found not to have been properly stored.
+There have been numerous cases involving the theft of infant formula that was found not to have been properly stored.

-Retailers generate millions of good-paying jobs, that are the foundation for successful careers, but NRF members report incidents of violence and intimidation that accompany shoplifting has increased to a point where retail workers are indicating unease with reporting for work.
-There are currently 942,000 job openings in retail and a clear shortage of workers5.
+Retailers generate millions of good-paying jobs that are the foundation for successful careers, but NRF members report that incidents of violence and intimidation that accompany shoplifting have increased to a point where retail workers are indicating unease with reporting for work.
+There are currently 543,000 job openings in retail and a clear shortage of workers4.
 Stores that experience frequent, visible ORC incidents, particularly those that involve threats or assault against retail workers, may experience reduced morale and higher staff turnover.
 Younger workers and their parents are citing the ORC they see on the news as a primary concern about the relative safety of jobs in retail stores or shopping centers.
+According to extensive polling conducted by Lotis Blue Consulting, retail associates' feeling that their health and safety are valued is a significant driver of decisions (#3 out of 30) to stay with their employer.
+All else being equal, employees were 67% more likely to stay with their employer if they felt their health and safety were valued, which is an increase of 10% from 57% in 2022.
+The point is the dramatic increase in this figure coincides with the wave of crime in retail establishments.